 My build of the K7TMG HF Morse Code Thermometer was fun, and it inspired me to use the same circuit to create a new HiFER beacon to honor my neighbor’s cat Boris.
 With some of my indoor cat-owning neighbors in the past, I have acted as caretaker when their parents are out of town or at work.
-I don’t have that kind of relationship with Boris’ Mum though, so Boris and I stare longingly at each other through the window when she is out.
+I don’t have that kind of relationship with Boris though, so she and I stare longingly at each other through the window when she is out.
+(Edit – I’ve looked after Boris a few times since first writing this post, so kitty-human relations have definitely progressed!)
 We are two beings sharing a mutual admiration, but separated by a sheet of glass –

 When there’s a kitty who you want to hang out with but can’t, the obvious thing, of course, is to build a little HF beacon to transmit their name in Morse code.
 It’s the thing to do and so, I found myself building another K7TMG HF thermometer, but without the temperature-sensing circuitry.
 I also added a 2-section LPF to attenuate harmonics.
 I used the capacitance and inductance values that Chris Smolinski uses in his HiFER beacon kit, but recalculated the number of turns on the toroids so that I could use T37-6 cores instead of the larger T50-2 ones he uses.
 I think that the tuned tank circuit in the collector of the oscillator transistor must also help reduce the harmonic output of this stage as the level of the 2nd harmonic at the antenna is further down on the fundamental than I would normally expect from a 2-stage low pass filter like this –

 For the firmware, I found a very versatile and useful piece of AVR beacon freeware written by Nick SV1DJG.
 If you use the circuit above, in which pin 2 of the ATtiny85 keys the oscillator, you’ll need to change the line